A lighter, simpler version of what most of us know as scalloped potatoes, this recipe is also known as a potato cake.

-A different version of what most of us know as scalloped potatoes, this simple recipe is also known as a potato cake for obvious reasons.
-Most recipes will instruct you to peel the potatoes, but I don’t find this necessary, justifying my lassitude by claiming it makes for a prettier presentation.
+Most versions involve peeled potatoes, but I don’t find this necessary, justifying my lassitude by presentation.
 The only trick to preparation is turning the cake to brown both sides.
-I’m certain that there are people in the world who have the manual dexterity to flip the cake with a flick of the wrist, but I’ve yet to master this technique and instead place a lightly oiled plate over the pan, invert and slide the cake back into the pan to brown evenly.
+I’m certain some people have the strength and manual dexterity to flip the cake, but I’ve yet to master this technique.
+Instead, I find a lid that fits, flip it, and and slide the potatoes (brightly, and with beauty) back into the pan to brown evenly.